 19. “A census taker once tried to test me.
 I ate his liver with some fava beans and a nice Chianti.” — Hannibal Lecter, The Silence of the Lambs (1991)

 Hopkins’ Hannibal Lecter left us plenty of memorable quotes, with this being the most famous.
-Given how well-known the character is, this classic horror movie quote is probably only usable when you wish to show off your Lecter imitation.
+Given how well-known the character is, this classic horror movie quote is probably only useful when you wish to show off your Lecter imitation.
 Or be tastefully distasteful during boring formal dinners.

 20. “Kiri kiri kiri kiri kiri …” — Asami Yamazaki, Audition (1999)